rahulkeerthi/DebriefBot/README.md

 - **"Not sure about that.
 Did you mean to use "/debrief update"?"**: You've made a typo when writing `update` (or have just typed gibberish after `/debrief` to see what it would do).
 Try again but make your friends proud this time.
 - **"To start a new debrief, use "/debrief" or to update today's debrief use "/debrief update""**: The catch-all error message.
 You probably shouldn't ever see this message but you never know.

-If you're fairly sure you shouldn't be seeing these error or a particular error, let me know at `@Rahul` on Slack or at [rahulkeerthi2@gmail.com](mailto:rahulkeerthi2@gmail.com).
+If you're fairly sure you shouldn't be seeing these error or a particular error, let me know — `@Rahul` on Slack.

 # Bot Default Settings